How to set up a chessboard - Chess'n'Boards

 Place your bishops on the board.
 Place your bishops on the chess board as shown here.
 Each bishop goes next to its knight of corresponding color.
 You should now just have a row of two squares between your bishops.

 Place your queen on the board.
 Place your queen as shown.
-It's important that she goes on her own colorr.
+It's important that she goes on her own color.
 The black queen on a black square, the white queen on a white square.
 This will leave one empty square between your queen and a bishop.

 Place your king on the board.
 Place your king as shown here.
 He fits in the last square between your queen and a bishop.
 He will be on a square that's different to his own color.

 You are now ready to play.
-White moves first.

 Identifying the Pieces